terraform-google-modules/terraform-google-lb-http/examples/static-website-with-domain-ssl/README.md

     terraform init
     ```

-2. Deploy the load balancer (your must provide your domain below to configure Cloud DNS and your SSL certificate):
+2. First deploy only the storage bucket, since it must be created before referencing it to the load balancer:

     ```
+    terraform apply -target module.website-storage-buckets
+    ```

+3. Deploy the load balancer (your must provide your domain below to configure Cloud DNS and your SSL certificate):

+    ```
     terraform apply -var=project=$PROJECT \
         -var=domain=<yourdomain.com>
     ```

-3. Upload the provided site files to the cloud storage bucket.
+4. Upload the provided site files to the cloud storage bucket.
 Visit the output bucket url of the storage bucket.

     ```
     gsutil cp index.html <your-storage-bucket>